Ground Engineering

 The GCS wall restored full road dimensions while the bored piles ensured long-term structural stability.
 The integrated stormwater and drainage system addresses the factors that caused the initial failure, providing resilience against future rainfall events — not just a structural fix, but a permanent solution to the underlying cause.

-Te Henga Road was restored to full access by November 2024, within programme and to Fulton Hogan's satisfaction.
+Te Henga Road was restored to full access by November 2024, within programme and to Auckland Transport's satisfaction.
 The project demonstrates GSI's ability to investigate, design, and build a complex ground engineering solution under one contract — delivering faster results than the traditional multi-firm approach in a time-sensitive post-flood repair.
 The Te Henga slip repair is a model for how permanent, cause-addressing solutions can be delivered efficiently under a single design-build contract.

 FREQUENTLY ASKED QUESTIONS